My 2-week road trip itinerary from Denver to LA

 My excitement for this road trip is bordering extreme.

-You might have noticed just how much Rob and I enjoy taking road trips in America.
+Rob and I really enjoy taking road trips in America.
 First there was a road trip along Big Sur, then we did a long weekend road trip around Rhode Island.
 Most recently, we did an epic road trip through the South… and now we’ve planned another one!

 This time around, our plan is to rent a car in Denver then drive to Los Angeles over 2 weeks.
 It almost feels as though this is our way of saying goodbye the US (the country which has been our home for the past 2 years) before we head back to our country of citizenship – Australia.